Ryano2022/ARK-Config-File-Manager/README.md

 ## Overview

-The aim of this app is to provide a more human-readable way of managing your ARK config files, also known as `.ini` files.
+The aim of this app is to provide a more human-readable way of managing your config files (also known as `.ini` files) for ARK.
-While ARK has many in-game settings available, there's a vast array of additional customizations possible through configuration files.
+While ARK has many in-game settings available, there's a plethora of additional customisations possible through configuration files.

 ## Common Use Cases